lukejacksonn/hyperapp-wiki/API.md

 Actions are used to update the model, which in turn causes the view to be rendered.

-To update the model, an action returns a new model or a part of it, which will be merged with the previous model.
+To update the model, an action returns a new model or a part of it, which is then merged with the previous model.

 Signature: (model, data, actions, error).